 Changing plans at the wrong time, or to the wrong plan can have disastrous effects on your cover.
 You should always speak to a professional advisor before making any such changes.
-Appointing a broker is always free of charge, and we can help you with the process.
+Appointing a broker is always free of charge.

 Determining when you can change your medical plan depends on whether you want to stay with the same scheme or not.